Cup Recycling Pilot Program

 |401 Burrard Street|

 The Coffee Cup Recycling Pilot is currently delayed due to the COVID-19 pandemic.
-Collection bins remain in place to collect and recycle this material, and we will reassess further activation in 2021.
+Collection bins remain in place to collect and recycle this material, and we will expand the pilot and relaunch in spring 2022.

 Frequently Asked Questions